ChrisGrant/beautify-site/beta.md

 The following is a few notes regarding the current beautify for iOS framework that might help you in your development:

  + We currently beautify the following controls: `UITextField`, `UIButton`, `UILabel`, `UINavigationBar`, `UITableViewCell`, `UISwitch`, `UIViewController`, `UIImageView` and `UIBarButtonItem` - there will be more to follow ...
- + We have added a highlighted state to `UITextField` which is indicates when a text field is being edited.
+ + We have added a highlighted state to `UITextField` which indicates when a text field is being edited.
 We think this is pretty cool!